MrShieh-X/more-gems-tools-armor/README.md

 - QQ:<br/>
 3553413882 (Remember to tell me why you want to add me)<br/>

-##Since there is only one author who developed this mod, there may be many bugs.
-If you find any bugs in this mod or have new ideas, please send an email or add my QQ.
+## Since there is only one author who developed this mod, there may be many bugs.
+If you find any bugs in this mod or have new ideas, please send an email or add my QQ."# more-gems-tools-armor"
-"# more-gems-tools-armor"
+"# moregemstoolsarmor"